 Lemon is a must if you like to cook with fish and Lavender is a good addition to rice, pot roasts and doughs if you like the flavor of lavender (it really does have a lavender taste!).
 And I found spicy orange is best for borders.
 I adore its citrusy-orange scent as I step on or brush against it in the garden.

-Thyme—fresh or dry—is a must in the kitchen for me.
-It is an essential herb in spice mixes like bouquet garnis and herbes de Provence.
+Thyme—fresh or dry—is a must-have in the kitchen for me.
+It is an essential herb in spice mixes like bouquet garni and herbes de Provence.
 I use it in soups, stews, herb breads, marinades and meats.
-This herb has so many uses in the kitchen that it is a no-brainer for us to grow and dry so we have home-grown thyme all year long.
+With so many uses in the kitchen, it is a no-brainer for us to grow and dry so we have home-grown thyme all year long.